-Atherton Library Grand Opening We were thrilled to welcome the community to the new Atherton Library on Saturday, June 4!
-Attendees enjoyed refreshments on the new library's front porch and listened to live music before heading inside for storytime, book browsing, demos in the makerspace and digital lab, and more.
-Architecture tours shared insights about the building and its sustainable features.
+Atherton Library Grand Opening

+We are thrilled to welcome the

+community to the new Atherton

+Library on Saturday, June 4 at

+noon!
+Attendees can enjoy

+refreshments on the new library's

+front porch and listen to live

+music before heading inside for

+storytime, demos in the

+makerspace and more.

+Architecture tours will share

+insights about the building and

+its sustainable features.
+The

+library will remain open with all-